 Infrastructure bottlenecks are events that cause various service disruptions like:

-Bottlenecks can occur at any point in the infrastructure, resulting in slower processing time with reduced productivity.
-Addressing infrastructure bottlenecks is crucial to reduce system downtimes.
+Bottlenecks can occur at any point in the infrastructure, resulting in slower processing time and reduced productivity.
+Addressing infrastructure bottlenecks is crucial to reducing system downtime.

 Various metrics are used to monitor and analyze.
 Tools like AWS Trusted Advisor, New Relic, Datadog, or CloudWatch help identify these bottlenecks.
 These tools can identify the source of the bottlenecks and implement best practices such as hardware upgrades, software optimization, additional capacity provisioning, etc.